wordsforthewise/nate-g/_posts/2016-06-16-glassdoor-analysis.md

 *<center>Word cloud of the top 20 positive phrases from the 'pros' section of all Glassdoor reviews on Pearson.</center>*

 !['con' words](/images/wordle - pearson 3 gram cons.png){: .center-image}
-*<center>Word cloud of the top 20 positive phrases from the 'pros' section of all Glassdoor reviews on Pearson.</center>*
+*<center>Word cloud of the top 20 negative phrases from the 'cons' section of all Glassdoor reviews on Pearson.</center>*

 Seems like some of the pros are tuition reimbursement, being laid back, making your own schedule, a resume builder, changing lives, and another one that wasn't quite in the top 20 was 'work from home'.